eLearning question types in Gomo

-When you’re creating your own e-learning, it’s important that you understand the difference between question types so that you’re assessing your learners effectively.
-Find out more about the question types available and how they can be integrated into your gomo course.
+When you’re creating your own eLearning, it’s important that you understand the difference between question types so that you’re assessing your learners effectively.
+Find out more about the question types available in your eLearning authoring tool and how they can be integrated into your Gomo course.

 The multiple choice question asset is similar to the dropdown insofar as it lets the learner choose from a list of options presented to them.
 However, unlike the dropdown menu, all of the answers are visible at once, so it can be useful when the learner is asked to choose between subtly different answers or needs to see the possible responses alongside other information on the screen.

 Choosing a select from list question asset means your learners can select more than one correct answer.
 This is useful for questions such as ‘Which of the following are true?’ where more than one statement is correct.
 It can also be used with graphic assets, which may be used in a question such as ‘Which of these images shows products from our new range?’.